76

 Choose positive exposure and thoughtful challenges instead.

-A confident mantle Great Dane puppy running through a snowy field.
+A confident young great dane running through a snowy field.

 THOUGHTFUL SOCIALIZATION FOR GREAT DANES